System-Verification-Lab/compact-parallel-hash-tables/ARTIFACT.md

 ### Hardware requirements

-- A CUDA GPU with compute capability >= 7.5
+- A recent CUDA GPU with compute capability >= 7.5
   - The figures in the manuscript were generated on the RTX 4090.
-We have found comparable results on the RTX 2080 Ti, RTX 3090, RTX 4090, and NVIDIA L40s.
+We have found comparable results on the RTX 3090 and NVIDIA L40s, but not on the older RTX 2080 Ti.
   - Some results are only achieved at high load.
 For this reason, benchmarks can be completed faster on GPUs with smaller memory.
 (For verification, a high-end GPU such as the L40s may thus not be desirable.)